This event is part of the MAKE strand in our new autumn/winter programme;

 An evening talk from acclaimed photographic artist Susan Derges.

-**Please note that due to unforeseen circumstances this event has now moved from the Geoffrey Manton Building to the MMU Business School.
-We apologise for any inconvenience this may cause. **
+**Please note that due to unforeseen circumstances this event has now moved from the Geoffrey Manton Building to the MMU Busines School.
+We apologise for any inconvience this may cause. **

 In partnership with MMU, Redeye presents a series of photographic talks from some of the UK's leading photographic artists.
-On 25 January 2017, Susan Derges joins us in Manchester to talk about her work using cameraless photographic processes.
+On the 25 January 2017, Susan Derges joins us in Manchester to talk about her working using cameraless photographic processes.

 'Extraordinarily beautiful, mesmeric pictures which confirm that Derges is one of the most skilful and imaginative photographers working in Britain today.' - The Independent